Juhii16/Movie-Recommendation-Engine-Engage-22-/README.md

 ---

-## Installation
+## Installation and set-up

-Firstlt your code editor will ask to create a python virtual environment so you need to create a virtual env in the folder only.
-And in case it doesnt asks you yourself create a virtual env
+1- Clone the git repo or download the zip folder
+2- Create a python virtual environment
-To create a virtual environment (here is the link for refrence) https://docs.python.org/3/library/venv.html
+  To create a virtual environment you can visit (here is the link for refrence) https://docs.python.org/3/library/venv.html

-Then install these libraries
+3- Then install these libraries

    Streamlit -> Display the app (working on deployment)
    SQLite3 -> For easier and faster access to the database

 ````python
 pip install -r requirements.txt
 pip3 install -r requirements.txt
 ````
-In case if there is any error try installing packages mentioned in app.py file it will work To run your project type
+4- In case if there are any errors in executing above commands try installing packages mentioned in app.py file manually.
+5- To run the project, navigate inside the project directory and type the following command in a python terminal or powershell.
 ````python
 streamlit run app.py
 ````
    and here you go :)

 ## Usage Instructions
 ### Types of recommendations